Fences serve a variety of purposes, one of the most important being security and privacy. There are various types of fences that serve the...

 Fence Post Materials Matter

-If you take these factors into account when starting to find posts for your fence, you will be able to make a more informed decision.
-Our team at A & G Fencing is family-owned and operated since 1987, gaining vast knowledge in the fencing industry.
+Our team at A & G Fencing is family owned and operated since 1987, gaining vast knowledge in the fencing industry.
 We are happy to share that knowledge with you and answer any questions you may have about your fence.